Flavours of Southeast Asia

 Travelling has opened up my palate to so many flavours.
 Thai cuisine is all about balancing sweet, sour, salty and spicy flavours.
 If there is Chinese influence, you will see a lot of noodle dishes.
 In the Muslim region, the dishes are more rice-based and pork is never on the menu.
 Along the South China Sea, there are a lot of rural fishing villages.
 At their markets, you will see crabs, prawns, mackerel, flatfish, kinds you’ve never seen before.
 Travelling through Southeast Asia provides an extra-ordinary blend of exotic dishes that is hard to taste anywhere else.

-Continue to the rural Chiang Mai in northern Thailand, the cultural heart of Thailand and stay at one of Asia’s most luxurious and atmospheric resorts, surrounded by mountains and lush fields of terraced rice paddies.
+Fly to Chiang Mai via Bangkok.
+Stay at one of Asia’s most luxurious and atmospheric resorts, surrounded by mountains and lush fields of terraced rice paddies.
+Browse craft districts specializing in celadon ceramics, silver, teak furniture, paper umbrellas, and beautiful silk weavings.
+Visit revered mountaintop temples, the royal family’s Winter Palace, an elephant camp, and local hill tribe villages.
 One day, enjoy a chef-led market tour followed by a cooking class.
 Learn to prepare a variety of Thai dishes.

-The tour concludes with comprehensive touring in Bangkok.
-Enjoy a fascinating, private long-tail boat tour through Bangkok's canals.
-Visit the most important temples and shop for exquisite Thai silks and art work, and dine on some of Southeast Asia’s best cuisine.
+The tour ends in Bangkok.
+With your private guide explore Bangkok’s most unusual Buddhist temples, the Chedis of the Kings and the invaluable golden Buddha weighing over 5 tons.
+Enjoy a fascinating, private long-tail boat tour through Bangkok's canals, the colourful markets and shop for exquisite Thai silks and art work.
+Also enjoy opportunities to swim, play tennis, and dine on some of Southeast Asia’s best cuisine.